18 July 2020

 This tuition fee includes complete course reading materials, one meal per day (lunch), student’s handbook, maps, field-trips, and cultural and special events.
 Students are responsible for their own travel costs, accommodation, dinners and other personal expenses.

 Tuition fee with accommodation:

 Early Birds: before 31 January 2020 - 740 Eur

 Tuition fee with accommodation includes complete course reading materials, accommodation and two meals per day (breakfast and lunch), student’s handbook, maps, field-trips, and cultural and special events.
 Students are responsible for their own travel costs, dinners and other personal expenses.

-In order to guarantee their participation in Vilnius Summer School, students can also turn to their home institutions or local funding authorities.
-Most universities have scholarship funds to cover short summer courses connected to the student's fields of
+To guarantee their participation in Vilnius Summer School, students can also turn to their home institutions or local funding authorities.
+Most universities have scholarship funds to cover short summer courses connected to the student's fields of interest